 Google couldn’t make it clearer that they prefer responsive sites.
 In their tips for webmasters, they officially recommend it over other design approaches, and analytics tests have proven them to favor sites simply for being responsive.

 But responsive designed sites aren’t just better because they receive unabashed preferential treatment from Google—they’re simply better-optimized for display across all search engines.
-Non-responsive approaches that feature a separate mobile site require a separate URL and subset of HTML, often doubling the amount of code a search engine has to crawl through to index the content.
+Non-responsive web design approaches that feature a separate mobile site require a separate URL and subset of HTML, often doubling the amount of code a search engine has to crawl through to index the content.
 Longer indexing times are bad news for SEO, because search engines only spend a certain amount of time crawling any given website.

 An estimated 90% of people in the United States report switching back and forth between devices to accomplish a task.
 If your site isn’t mobile-optimized and your competitors’ sites are, you’ll miss out on significant business.
-Conversely, if your competitors haven’t optimized for mobile, you can edge out the competition with an outstanding responsive site.
+Conversely, if your competitors haven’t optimized for mobile, you can edge out the competition with an outstanding responsive website.

 If consistency and reliability is part of what your brand communicates, a single, unified website with one URL can’t hurt your campaign to convey this to your target audience.
 A responsive site looks and feels more or less the same no matter what you’re viewing it on, and creates less risk of disorienting the mobile-viewer.

 In the world of tech, the only constant is change.
 No matter how big future smart phones get, (we’re looking at you, iPhone 6+) your site will be prepared to adapt the moment any new device hits the market.
 No one knows what the future of mobile viewing may hold for the next ten years, or even for the next three.
-So if redesigning your site to adapt to changing trends isn’t always the number one priority for your business, opt for a single responsive site now so that you’re optimized for whatever the future may hold.
+So if redesigning your site to adapt to changing trends isn’t always the number one priority for your business, opt for a single responsive web design now so that you’re optimized for whatever the future may hold.